FDNA

 Sliding time window - amount to advance the sliding time window each shift

-Iteration number - define the number of iterations to perform.
-The more number of iterations, more run time.
+Iteration number - defines the number of iterations to perform.
+The more iterations, the longer the run time.

 Use normalize spectrum - by default, FALSE (Unchecked).
 This option is used to normalize both input and model gathers to compare the spectrum.
 It is very useful when there is a huge amplitude difference.

 Use adaptive window - by default, FALSE (Unchecked).
-If it's TRUE (Checked), it will adjust the time window size automatically depending on the local signal characteristics.
-If the signal is of low frequency then higher time window size and for higher frequencies it will be lower time window size.
+If TRUE (Checked), it will adjust the time window size automatically depending on the local signal characteristics.
+Low-frequency content receives a larger time window, and high-frequency content receives a smaller time window.

-Stop in error case - it stops the programs if the module throws any errors during the execution.
+Stop in error case - stops the processing if the module encounters any error during execution.
 By default, FALSE (Unchecked).

 fdna-2 fdna-3